DaveM86/Top_Trumps/README.md

 ### Running

-Run the websocket_server.py file from a terminal and open the app.html
+Run the websocket_server.py file from a terminal and open the app.html in two browers.